prometheus-operator/prometheus-operator/Documentation/proposals/202305-scrapeclasses.md

 Another motivation is to improve feature parity amongst the monitor resources.
 The `PodMonitor` and `Probe` resources aren't at parity with `ServiceMonitor` because the latter allows for unsafe TLS settings.

-A minor motivation is to decouple the monitor spec from low-level infrastructure details like TLS certificates.
+Yet another motivation is to decouple the monitor spec from low-level infrastructure details like TLS certificates.

 ### Pitfalls of the current solution